ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of tumor. Use the menu to see other pages.

-A risk factor is anything that increases a person’s chance of developing cancer.
-Although risk factors often influence the development of cancer, most do not directly cause cancer.
-Some people with several risk factors never develop cancer, while others with no known risk factors do.
+A risk factor is anything that increases a person’s chance of developing disease.
+Although risk factors often influence the development of a tumor, most do not directly cause it.
+Some people with several risk factors never develop a tumor, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 The following factors may raise a woman’s risk of developing GTD: